As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 - Cryptic navigation: Clever design tricks lose out to straightforward, logical menus every time

-It’s surprising how frequent these problems occur (including at top agencies.
+It’s surprising how frequently these problems occur (including at top agencies).
 The worst part?
 It’s just that they don’t know they are haemorrhaging potential work until they stem these issues and start receiving a rush of new enquiries.

 Getting Professional Help vs DIY Approaches